-In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar

-LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
+In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
 These actions were subsequently consolidated under In re ICE LIBOR Antitrust Litigation, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
 On 26 March 2020, the court granted the defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank.
 Plaintiffs have appealed that decision to the U.S. Court of Appeals for the Second Circuit.
 Briefing of the appeal is complete.
 On 28 December 2020, DYJ Holdings, LLC filed a motion to intervene in the appeal as named plaintiff and proposed class representative, as one of the original named plaintiffs has withdrawn and dismissed its claims and the other two named plaintiffs have expressed a desire to withdraw from the case.
 On 7 January 2021, defendants filed a motion to dismiss the appeal for lack of subject matter jurisdiction.
 On 6 April 2021, the court granted the motion to intervene and denied defendants' motion to dismiss.
 This action is not part of the U.S. dollar LIBOR MDL.

 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, alleging that U.S. dollar LIBOR has been suppressed through the present.
 On 10 November 2020, plaintiffs moved the court for a preliminary and permanent injunction; briefing of that motion is complete.
 On 11 November 2020, certain defendants moved to transfer the action to the SDNY; briefing of that motion is complete.
 On 24 May 2021, plaintiffs filed a motion for an order to show cause why the court should not order plaintiffs' previously requested injunction.
 Defendants moved to strike the motion.
 On 3 June 2021, the court issued an order (i) denying defendants' motion to transfer the action to the SDNY, (ii) denying defendants' motion to strike plaintiffs' 24 May motion and (iii) setting a hearing for the injunction motions for 9 September 2021.
+On 9 September 2021, the court held a hearing on the injunction motions and tentatively denied the motions.
+On 30 September 2021, defendants moved to dismiss the complaint.
 This action is not part of the U.S. dollar LIBOR MDL.

-There is a further UK civil action regarding U.S. dollar LIBOR brought by the U.S. Federal Deposit Insurance Corporation, in which a claim for damages has been asserted pursuant to Art.
+There is a further UK civil action regarding U.S. dollar LIBOR brought by the U.S. Federal Deposit Insurance Corporation ("FDIC"), in which a claim for damages has been asserted pursuant to Art.
 101 of the Treaty on the Functioning of the European Union, Sec.
 2 of Chapter 1 of the UK Competition Act 1998 and U.S. state laws.
-Deutsche Bank is defending this action.
+Following a Case Management Conference in March 2021, disclosure orders were made, but the FDIC is seeking to defer disclosure until after the outcome of certain appeals in parallel U.S. proceedings.